 ) all have flying scenes in them, further showing his affinity for airplanes.

-He dislikes the simplistic concepts of Black and White Morality
+He dislikes the simplicity of Black and White Morality

 (i.e. "good vs. evil"); he eschews this approach by placing both sides in the grey.

-He has his own fan-made religion.He anounced his retirement from making feature films
+He has his own fan-made religion.He announced his retirement from making feature films

 after the release of The Wind Rises

 .
-He also has plans for a future manga title.
+He does, however, have plans for a future manga title.